hashicorp/consul/website/source/docs/internals/sessions.html.markdown

 Once held, the lock can be released using a corresponding `release` operation, providing the same session.
 Again, this acts like a Check-And-Set operations, since the request will fail if given an invalid session.
-A critical note is that the session ID can be destroyed without being the creator of the session.
+A critical note is that the lock can be released without being the creator of the session.
 This is by design, as it allows operators to intervene and force terminate a session if necessary.
 As mentioned above, a session invalidation will also cause all held locks to be released.
 When a lock is released, the `LockIndex`,